Dog Training

 — For puppies 12 weeks to 5 months of age

-Classes start Saturday, October 7 @ 11:00am No puppies first class Click here to register for the Puppy Start Right Class
+Classes start Saturday, July 18 @ 1:30pm No puppies to first class Click here to register for the Puppy Start Right Class

 — For dogs 5 months of age and older

-— Lesson plans include sit, down, stay, come, leash walking, etc.
+— Lesson plans include sit, down, stay, wait, come, leash walking, and more

-— Learn how to apply the basic skills to in-home and public situations
+— Using positive reinforcement, learn how to apply the basic skills to in-home and public situations

-— Course includes relationship building, effective solutions to problem behaviors
+— Course includes relationship building and positive solutions to problem behaviors

-or Saturday, October 7 @ 12:00pm No dogs first class Click here to register for the Saturday Class
+Classes start Saturday, July 18 @ 12:00pm No dogs first class Click here to register for the Saturday Class

 — For dogs who have completed Canine Social Skills—Level 1